-When I scouted places for our 2017 Road Trip (based off of how much hiking I could get in) I realized the Black Hills of South Dakota was going to be our main stop when I stumbled upon Black Elk Peak, which is the highest point east of the Rocky Mountains.
+When I scouted places for our 2017 Road Trip (based off of how much hiking I could get in) I realized the Black Hills of South Dakota was going to be our main stop when I stumbled upon Black Elk Peak (formally known as Harney Peak), which is the highest point east of the Rocky Mountains.
 While hiking Black Elk Peak isn’t a strenuous hike, it also isn’t for the faint of heart either.

 We didn’t hike it right away and instead waited about a week before knocking this off of our Black Hills Bucket List.

 We got up early and drove to Custer State Park to the trailhead and began our journey about 0730.
 BTW, if you will be in the area for longer than a day, just get the annual pass to Custer State Park to save a ton of money in entrance fee’s!

 The trail starts off easy and slowly begins to ascend where it then begins to descend and then ascend and then descend.
 You get the point!
 A whole bunch of up’s and downs!
 I didn’t realize how out of shape I was until I did this trail!
 Of course, I am also used to only hiking the trails here in Central Texas which are all relatively flat with at the most a 200 ft elevation gain.